The Covid 19 pandemic has reshaped the business world, from selling in-person to selling online. This also affects the food business.

 Shopify Pricing for Restaurants

-In this guide on Shopify for Restaurants, you have seen how to build your store from start to finish.
+In this Shopify for Restaurants review, you have seen how to build your store from start to finish.
 Also, you don’t have to pay to create your store; you can enjoy a 14-day free trial.
 But you will need to pay for a plan once your trial period ends.
+You can also subscribe to an annual Shopify payment plan, which lets you enjoy a 10% discount when you pay upfront.

-But how much does it cost to use this platform?
+But how much does this platform cost per month?

 Shopify provides five different plans: